 The Jack Petchey Award is for achievement.
-Mr Jack Petchey, a self-made millionaire and philanthropist, has awarded the school £250 each term for the most deserving student to spend on a school-based activity or resource of his/her choice.
-There is also a Leaders' Award to an adult who makes a significant contribution.
-The school community, both staff and students make a nomination.
+Mr Jack Petchey, a self-made millionaire and philanthropist, has awarded the school £300 each term for the most deserving student to spend on a school-based activity or resource of his/her choice.
+There is also a Leaders' Award for an adult who has made a significant contribution to the school.
+Staff nominate students who regularly display the Trust's core values.
 The student who receives the most nominations receives the Award.
-All Jack Petchey winners and their parents/carers attend an annual civic reception where they meet the Mayor and local dignitaries and receive a medal
+All Jack Petchey winners and their parents/carers attend an annual civic reception where they meet the Mayor and local dignitaries and receive a medal.